 What Is Supply Chain Analytics?

+Supply chain analytics encompasses various techniques and technologies to help businesses understand, predict, and optimize their operations from sourcing to delivery.
 In essence, supply chain analytics refers to the tools and processes organizations utilize to analyze and gain insights from the vast amounts of data associated with supply chain activities, translating complex data into actionable intelligence and enabling business leaders to make informed decisions.
-It covers a wide range of areas, including data analytics for inventory management, demand forecasting, logistics optimization, and cost reduction.
+Supply chain analytics covers a wide range of areas, including data analytics for inventory management, demand forecasting, logistics optimization, and cost reduction.

 What Are The Five Common Types Of Supply Chain Analytics?